 Dexter Mills was an importer, distiller, and dealer in commercial alcohol and liquor.

-He died in March of 1896 and his family moved from 281 Dartmouth soon thereafter.
+He died in March of 1896 and Lavinia Mills moved soon thereafter.

-In his will, he specified that his property be held in trust for his wife and three daughters until their death, and sold thereafter for the benefit of various charities, notably the Museum of Fine Arts.
-Accordingly, his trustees, Arthur P. Mills et al, are shown as the owners of 281 Dartmouth on the 1898, 1908, 1917, and 1928 Bromley maps.
+In his will, he specified that his property be held in trust for his wife and three daughters until their deaths, and sold thereafter for the benefit of various charities, notably the Museum of Fine Arts.

-By 1898, 281 Dartouth was the home of Mrs. Mary (May) Adeline (Bradbury) Estes, the former wife of Prince Joseph Estes, who rented the house from the Mills Estate.
+By the 1897-1898 winter season, 281 Dartmouth was the home of Mrs. Mary (May) Adeline (Bradbury) Estes, the former wife of Prince Joseph Estes, who rented the house from the Mills estate.
 She operated it as a lodging house and provided offices for doctors.

-By 1900, she also had rented 279 Dartmouth from Mary Amanda (Greene) Smith, the widow of Dr. J. Heber Smith.
+By the 1899-1900 winter season, she also had rented 279 Dartmouth from Mary Amanda (Greene) Smith, the widow of Dr. J. Heber Smith.
 The Smiths had lived there until his death in October of 1898.
 From 1900, Mrs. Estes listed both 279 and 281 Dartmouth as her residence in the Blue Books, and expanded her lodging house to include both buildings.

 Among Mrs. Estes’s lodgers at 281 Dartmouth were William G. Ward and his wife, May (Alden) Ward, who lived there from about 1900 through 1905.
 He was a professor at Emerson College of Oratory, and she was an author, primarily of biographies, and a lecturer.
 Their daughter, Helen Ward, a teacher, lived with them.
 In 1898, they had lived in Syracuse, New York, where he was a professor of English literature at Syracuse University.
 By 1906, they had moved to Brookline.

-In 1910, Mrs. Mary (Ruby) Morrison, the wife of architect William Langley Morrison, purchased 277 Dartmouth.
+In April of 1910, Mary (Ruby) Morrison, the wife of architect William Langley Morrison, purchased 277 Dartmouth.
 It became the home of her mother, Anne Ruby (the widow of James Ruby), and also the location of Mrs. Morrison’s import and dressmaking shop, Mary Ruby, Inc.

 By 1917, the Boston Society for Decorative Arts had leased a storefront at 279 Newbury and additional rooms at 281 Dartmouth.
 In March of 1917, it applied for (and subsequently received) permission to cut a door between 279 and 281 Dartmouth.
 The Society continued to be located at 279 Dartmouth in 1920, but was no longer there by 1922.

-Mrs. Estes continued to live (and operate a lodging house) at 281 Dartmouth until about 1923, when she purchased and moved to 25 Marlborough.
+Mary Estes continued to live (and operate a lodging house) at 281 Dartmouth until 1923, when she purchased and moved to 25 Marlborough.

-By 1924, 281 Dartmouth was the location of Helen Crosby, Inc., ladies’ furnishings.
+In about 1922, 281 Dartmouth became the location of Helen Crosby, Inc., a womens’ clothing store, operated by Mrs. Helen F. (Crosby) Dervin.
+She previously had operated a millinery shop at 149 Newbury.
 There continued to be two apartments on the upper floors.

-In July of 1928, G. U. Crocker applied for (and subsequently received) permission to remodel portions of the building, including removing a bay window at the rear.
+In July of 1928, the trustees under Dexter Mills’s will applied for (and subsequently received) permission to remodel portions of the building, including removing a bay window at the rear.
 The property remained a store with one apartment above.

-By 1952, Lola Baker Butts operated a women’s clothing store in the previous Helen Crosby Shop space.
-Her store remained until about 1956, when she applied for (and subsequently received) permission to convert the commercial space to a restaurant, with three apartments on the upper floors.
+The Helen Crosby Shop remained on the main floor of 281 Dartmouth until about 1956, when Lola Baker Butts applied for (and subsequently received) permission to convert the commercial space into a restaurant, with three apartments on the upper floors.
 Joseph’s Restaurant, which had been located at 277-279 Dartmouth since the late 1940s, expanded into the new restaurant space.
 It remained until about 1979, when it was replaced by Joe’s American Bar and Grill.

 Lola Baker Butts continued to operate a clothing store from her apartment at 281 Dartmouth.
 An April 28, 1959, Boston Globe article described her “upstairs shop” as “probably the most unusual place of business in Boston.
 Here. in the informal atmosphere of Miss Butts’ own living room, our most fashionable and elite enjoy a cup of tea and friendly chatter, while selecting their coats, suits, costume dresses, and custom-made hats.”

-The property subsequently changed hands and in April of 1991, 277-279-281 Dartmouth were combined into one property, with the lower level remaining a restaurant and the upper floors used for offices.
+The property subsequently changed hands and in April of 1991, the three parcels were combined into one property, with the lower level remaining a restaurant and the upper floors used for offices.

 Below is a panoramic view taken ca. 1903, with 277-281 Dartmouth on the left and the Hotel Victoria at 273 Dartmouth in the center; photograph by E. Chickering & Co., provided courtesy of the Library of Congress.